VladimirMarkelov/ttdl/README.md

 * undone - remove `finished` mark from completed todos;
 * remove - deletes the selected todos;
 * clean  - moves completed todos from main file to `done.txt`.
 The file `done.txt` is created(if it does not exist) in the same directory where main todo list file is located;
 * edit - modify one or few properties for the selected todos.
-One exception: modifying todo's subject changes only the first selected todo, others are skipped.
+One exception: modifying todo's subject changes only the first selected todo, others are skipped;
+* append - adds a text to the end of the selected todos (space between old text and new one is added automatically);
+* prepend - inserts a new text at the beginning of the selected todos (space between old text and new one is added automatically).

 Most of the commands can be abbreviated.
 Please refer to built-in TTDL help to get a list of full command names and their aliases.